Jump to section:

 See particular sponsor terms and conditions for non-FDP sponsored projects

-Each time the a principal or co-investigator named as Key Personnel significantly change their participation level in a particular project, the University must notify the awarding agency as soon as such information is known.
+Each time the a principal/co-investigator/key personnel named significantly reduces their participation level in a particular project, the University must notify the awarding agency as soon as such information is known.
 Example:

 - Absence from the project for a continuous period of more than three months.